Client

 The event’s home base was the Hotel St. George in Marfa, Texas.

-As attendees checked in, they were greeted with many pieces of swag, including a scarf from a local business (Garza Marfa), customized with the Penrose logo.
-Photography credit Shanna Gerlach
+As attendees checked in, they were greeted with swag, including a colorful scarf from local business (Garza Marfa) customized with a Penrose logo tag.

 Ideation

-I was excited to revive an unselected concept from the 2024 brainstorm: incorporating a hide-reveal interactive rotation into the invitation.
+I was excited to revive an unselected concept from the 2024 brainstorm: Making the invitation interactive, revealing information once rotated in a certain way.

-I immediately revised one large thing from the initial version (mocks below): Why did it need to be a circle?
-The Penrose logo is almost a perfect square.
+I immediately rethought one large thing from the original rough concept (mocks below): Why did it need to be a circle?
+The Penrose logo is almost a perfect square, so using that shape made more sense.
 And once turned 45 degrees, two squares make the perfect shape for an 8-point compass rose.
+I just needed to figure out how we could achieve the rotation within the layout.

 Process

-The central graphic was the four-pointed star from the Penrose logo, and the floral filagree is a West Texas purple flower called the Davis Mountain Mock Vervain.
-I left spaces for the Marfa-themed ordinal corner illustrations; I knew I wanted to pull in my colleague Shanna Gerlach to help brainstorm which pieces of Marfa we wanted represented.
+The central graphic was the four-pointed star from the Penrose logo, and the floral filagree is a West Texas native flower called the Davis Mountain Mock Vervain.
+I left placeholder spaces in the corners for the Marfa-themed ordinal (northwest, etc) illustrations.
+I knew I wanted to pull in my colleague Shanna Gerlach to help decide which pieces of Marfa we wanted represented.

 Max of Koch Printing in East Austin did the incredible letterpress work.
 I really cannot recommend him enough.